The Ring (2002 film)

-The Ring is a 2002 American supernatural horror film directed by Gore Verbinski, written by Ehren Kruger, and starring Naomi Watts, Martin Henderson, David Dorfman, and Brian Cox.
+The Ring is a 2002 American supernatural horror film written by Ehren Kruger, directed by Gore Verbinski, and starring Naomi Watts, Martin Henderson, David Dorfman, and Brian Cox.
 The film follows Rachel Keller, a journalist who discovers a cursed VHS tape that causes its viewers to die seven days later.
 It is the first installment in the American Ring series and a remake of the 1998 Japanese film, itself based on the 1991 novel by Koji Suzuki.

-The Ring was theatrically released in the United States by DreamWorks Pictures on October 18, 2002.
-It grossed $249 million worldwide and won Best Horror Film and Best Actress (for Watts) at the 29th Saturn Awards.
+The Ring was theatrically released in the United States by DreamWorks Pictures on October 18, 2002, to mixed-to-positive reviews from critics.
+The film grossed $249.3 million worldwide and won Best Horror Film and Best Actress (for Watts) at the 29th Saturn Awards.
 The success of The Ring inspired American remakes of several other Asian and Japanese horror films, including The Grudge (2004) and Dark Water (2005).

 Plot

 Teenage girls Katie and Becca discuss an urban legend about a cursed videotape that causes whoever views it to die a week later.
 That night, Katie, who viewed it one week ago with her friends, is killed by an unseen force.

 At Katie's funeral, her mother Ruth asks her sister Rachel, a Seattle-based journalist, to investigate her daughter's death.
 Rachel discovers that Katie's friends all died in bizarre accidents at the same time as Katie's death.
 Rachel visits Shelter Mountain Inn, where Katie and her friends saw the tape.
 She finds and views the tape; it contains strange and frightening imagery.
-She then receives a phone call from an unknown caller who whispers, "Seven days".
+Immediately after viewing the tape, the room phone rings, and when she answers, the unknown caller whispers, "Seven days".
 Though initially skeptical, Rachel quickly begins to experience supernatural occurrences linked to the tape.

 Rachel recruits the help of her video analyst ex-husband Noah.
 He views the tape and Rachel makes him a copy.
 She identifies a woman on the tape: horse breeder Anna Morgan, who killed herself after some of her horses drowned themselves off Moesko Island.
 Rachel and Noah's 8-year-old son Aidan watches the tape.
-Aidan also possesses supernatural abilities, which he uses to help with Rachel's investigation.

-Rachel heads for Moesko Island to speak to Anna's widower Richard; en route, a horse aboard the ferry kills itself by jumping overboard.
+Rachel heads for Moesko Island to speak to Anna's widower Richard; on the way, a horse aboard the ferry kills itself by jumping overboard.
 Rachel discovers that Anna, after four consecutive miscarriages, had adopted a young girl named Samara, who possessed the ability to psychically etch images onto objects and into people's minds, tormenting her parents and their horses.
-Meanwhile, Noah travels to Gale Psychiatric Hospital and finds a psychiatric file on Samara, which contains a missing video last seen by Richard.
+Meanwhile, Noah travels to Eola Psychiatric Hospital and finds a psychiatric file on Samara, which contains a missing video last seen by Richard.